crillab/metrics/docs/md/wallet.md

 )
 ```

-By default, the cactus plot draw its graphic by using the `cpu_time` of results: the user is free to change this behaviour by replacing the `cactus_col` parameter.
-We can ask to this plot to cumulate the runtime by giving `cumulated=True`.
+By default, the cactus plot draws its graphic by using the `cpu_time` of the results: you are free to change this behaviour by replacing the `cactus_col` parameter.
+You can ask this plot to cumulate the runtime by giving `cumulated=True`.
 We can show and hide markers thanks to `show_marker` parameter.

 > A full example of a static cactus-plot is given in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_cactus_and_output.ipynb).

 #### Static CDF-Plot

-An equivalent plot is also considered to gain in generality of usage through
-communities: the Cumulative Distribution Function (CDF).
-This plot is based on a histogram: x-axis corresponds
+Equivalently to cactus plot, one may instead use the so-called *Cumulative Distribution Function*
+(CDF), which is well-known when considering statistics.
-to the y-axis of the cactus-plot (time), and y-axis corresponds to the normalized
+In this plot x-axis corresponds to the y-axis of the cactus-plot (time), and the y-axis corresponds to
-number of solved inputs.
+the normalized number of solved inputs.
+A point on the line of the CDF may be interpreted as the probability to solve an input given a time limit.

 ```python
 my_analysis.get_cdf( # CDF = Cumulative distributive Function